Koopman operator framework for spectral analysis and identification of infinite-dimensional systems: Identification of infinite-dimensional systems

-Note that this approximation is not equal to the matrix representation $\ve{L}$ of the $L_n$.
+Note that this approximation is not equal to the matrix representation $\ve{L}$ of the $L_n$ (see \eqref{eq:finite_approx}).

-\item[3.] \emph{Identification of the coefficients.} Estimates $\hat{c}_i$ of the coefficients $c_i$ are given by the entries of the first column of $\widetilde{\vec{L}}^{(t_s)}$, i.e. $\hat{c}_i = \widetilde{\vec{L}}^{(t_s)}_{i1}$. \end{enumerate} The proposed method does not require to compute time derivatives and is therefore an alternative to the direct methods proposed in \cite{Kutz_PDE,Yuan_PDE}.
-It is also noticeable that the use of basis functionals of the form \eqref{eq:basis_ident} bears similarity to the method proposed in \cite{Grigoriev}, which makes a clever use of a weak formulation of the data in space and time.
-We note that this method requires sufficiently long time-series to allow accurate time integration, while our method can deal with independent data pairs.
+\item[3.] \emph{Identification of the coefficients.} Estimates $\hat{c}_i$ of the coefficients $c_i$ are given by the entries of the first column of $\widetilde{\ve{L}}^{(t_s)}$, i.e. $\hat{c}_i = \widetilde{\ve{L}}^{(t_s)}_{i1}$. \end{enumerate} \begin{remark} For the specific choice of basis functionals of the form $\zeta_j(u)=\psi(u(x_j))$, with $x_j\in X$ and where $\psi$ is a basis function, one recovers the original lifting identification method \cite{Mauroy_Goncalves2} applied to a spatially discretized version of the infinite-dimensional system.
+The proposed method is more general since it allows any basis functionals. \end{remark}

+The lifting identification method does not require to compute time derivatives and is therefore an alternative to direct methods for PDE identification such as those proposed in \cite{Kutz_PDE, PDE_ident_neural_net, Yuan_PDE, Grigoriev}.
+It is also noticeable that the use of basis functionals of the form \eqref{eq:basis_ident} bears similarity to the method developed in \cite{Grigoriev}, which makes a clever use of a weak formulation of the data in space and time.
+We note that this method requires sufficiently long time-series to allow accurate time integration, while our method can deal with data pairs belonging to different trajectories.